artsmia/artstories.md/art/duluth-living-room.md

 ## Prindle the preservationist

 Mina Prindle took great care of her Bradstreet interior until she died in 1965.
-When the MIA received the room in 1981, staff found her handwritten labels on several pieces of furniture.
+When Mia received the room in 1981, staff found her handwritten labels on several pieces of furniture.

 ---